 The financing component is one of the main factors of the Company’s success.
 Through diversification of the sources of financing and maintenance of high liquidity, the Company can continue its development momentum and succeed in periods of crisis like the one that the world is currently experiencing.

 Total Blended Cost of Debt

 The following specifies the weighted effective cost of debt (real interest recorded in profit and loss) and the nominal cost of debt (cash flow interest paid on the debt) as of the date of the statements and over the period of repayment of the group’s financial liabilities.

 Breakdown of Mortgaged Property Value (Owners’ Share)

-The Company has unmortgaged properties in the value of approx. ILS 6.9 billion, as well as mortgaged properties in the value of ILS 0.75 billion, with respect to which credit facilities have been provided that are completely unused as of the balance sheet date, and which are available for immediate release from the mortgage.
+The Company has unmortgaged properties in the value of approx. ILS 8.4 billion, and some ILS 1.3 billion in mortgaged properties, against which credit facilities have been issued but which are entirely unused as of the balance sheet date, and can therefore be immediately released from the mortgage.